Veilios/web-sprint-challenge-advanced-state-management/README.md

 Follow these steps for completing your project.

-- [ ] Ensure that your projects are complete on your <firstName-lastName> branch.
+- [Done] Ensure that your projects are complete on your <firstName-lastName> branch.
-- [ ] Merge your <firstName-lastName> branch into your main branch.
+- [Done] Merge your <firstName-lastName> branch into your main branch.
-- [ ] Push your main branch to github and check that it is registers within codegrade.
+- [Done] Push your main branch to github and check that it is registers within codegrade.
-- [ ] Check your personal feedback the following Monday.
+- [Done] Check your personal feedback the following Monday.
 For more information check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-Student-facing-c5147cee220c4044a25de28bcb6bb54a)